deeg-deeg-deeg/gfx-seq/README.md

 this script is published under the MIT license (see at the end)

+UPDATES:
-UPDATE: Added better MIDI support.
+- Added better MIDI support.
 You can select midi device and channel to send on via the EDIT menu.
+(2022-08-04)
+- Added support of START/STOP commands via MIDI.
+(2022-08-25)

 -----------------------------------------